Plugins#

 <packaging>trino-plugin</packaging>

-The coordinates translate into a path to the ZIP archive on the Maven Central Repository.
+The coordinates translate into a path to the ZIP archive on GitHub releases.
 Use this URL to download the plugin.

 Availability of plugins from other projects and organizations varies widely, and may require building a plugin from source.